eswarabhi/colored_logger/README.md

             }
         }
 ```
-Below stated example will write "Find the trace" in cyan color to console.
+Below stated example will write "Find the trace" in `Cyan` color to console.
 ```json
           {
             "id": "colored_logger_7",